Electro-Acuscope and Treating Horses

 Continued Excerpts

-Because of its prolonged effects on tissue repair, the Electro-Acuscope can be applied to a broad range of clinical conditions such as muscle spasm, migraines, TMJ, bursitis, arthritis, surgical incisions, sprains and strains, neuralgia, herpes roster infections (shingles), and bruises.
+Because of its prolonged effects on tissue repair, the Electro-Acuscope can be used to treat a wide range of clinical conditions, such as muscle spasms, migraines, TMJ, bursitis, arthritis, surgical incisions, sprains and strains, neuralgia, herpes roster infections (shingles), and bruises.

 Steve Center MD has added the following uses: treating local skin infections, chronic fatigue syndrome, migraines, and carpal tunnel syndrome, but predominantly uses it for, “acute and chronic pain, mainly of musculoskeletal origin from automobile accidents, lumbosacral (lower back) sprains, shoulder strains and sports injuries.”